cuducos/airnope/CONTRIBUTING.md

 ### Secret token

-AirNope automatically creates a random [secret token](https://core.telegram.org/bots/api#setwebhook) each time it starts, sharing it with Telegram and habndling the appropriated headers of incoming requests.
+AirNope automatically creates a random [secret token](https://core.telegram.org/bots/api#setwebhook) each time it starts, sharing it with Telegram and handling the appropriate headers of incoming requests.
 If you want to set a custom secret token, set the environment variable `TELEGRAM_WEBHOOK_SECRET_TOKEN` (useful if running more than one instance of the web server).

 ### Bind